Southampton F.C. in European football: First round

-Southampton qualified for a European Cup competition in successive seasons for the first time and played Swedish team IFK Norrköping in the First Round.
+Southampton qualified for a European Cup competition in successive seasons for the first time and played Swedish team IFK Norrköping in the first round.
 A 2–2 draw at The Dell meant that they exited the tournament on the away goals rule after a 0–0 result in Sweden.

+First round

-First roundSouthampton lost 2–2 on aggregate after the away goals rule.1984–85 UEFA Cup
+Southampton lost 2–2 on aggregate after the away goals rule.1984–85 UEFA Cup

 In the 1983–84 Season, Southampton recorded their best ever finish in the First Division as runners up to Liverpool, just three points behind.
-In the First Round of the UEFA Cup, they drew German opponents Hamburger SV.
+In the first round of the UEFA Cup, they drew German opponents Hamburger SV.
 Despite a 0–0 draw at home in the first leg, Southampton were unable to claim victory in Hamburg and eventually lost 2–0.